 The Nymphenburg Palace in Munich, Germany, is where you’ll find this Baroque marvel.
 In German, Schloss Nymphenburg means the Palace of the Nymphs.
 Looking like it’s straight out of a Disney palace, this is a must on your list of things to do in Munich!
 The Nymphenburg Palace Park is one of the premier royal palaces of Europe.

 It’s even more extensive than Versailles!
 Having changed a lot (as castles do) over the years, the Nymphenburg Palace has been the principal summer residence for the former rulers of Bavaria of the House of Wittelsbach.
 All of this, making it one of the most famous sights in München!
 And hence why I made sure it was on my list for my one day in Munich!
+If you have more time in Germany, check out Baden-Württemberg, which is south-west Germany.

 The Nymphenburg Palace in Munich